Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 My Spouse Doesn’t Want to Work Out a Budget

-“My wife doesn’t want to budget.” … “My husband doesn’t want to budget.”
-“And yet something has to be done because we just can’t keep going on this way — it’s tearing our relationship apart!”
+Budget - Pixabay coins-1015125_1280“My wife doesn’t want to budget.” …”My husband doesn’t want to budget.”
+“And yet something has to be done because we just can’t keep going on this way.
+It’s tearing our relationship apart!”

 How can two people who made their finances work for them as individuals before they married, have such financial problems after they marry and find themselves in a continual battle with each other?

-Basically, it comes down to the fact that money means different things to each of us in how we handle it and until we find ways to bridge our differences in partnership, there can potentially always be problems.
+Basically, it comes down to the fact that money means different things to each of us in how we handle it.
+Until we find ways to bridge our differences in partnership, there can potentially always be problems.

 “But in reality, there is no such thing as a money problem.
-What looks like money trouble in a marriage is almost always symptomatic of something else: a distorted view of money, a lack of understanding about the true purpose for marriage, or a basic inability to integrate the two and communicate effectively with your spouse about finances.”
+What looks like money trouble in a marriage is almost always symptomatic of something else.
+It could be a distorted view of money, a lack of understanding about the true purpose for marriage, or a basic inability to integrate the two and communicate effectively with your spouse about finances.”
 (Ron Blue, Money Talks and So Can We)

 Marriage is about teamwork.
 And working together to make your finances work for your marriage is just part of what needs to be done to grow closer, rather than farther apart from each other.
 So working together on budgeting your money is important to the foundational strength of your marriage.